Earl of Enniskillen

 Earl of Enniskillen is a title in the Peerage of Ireland.
 It was created in 1789 for William Cole, 1st Viscount Enniskillen.
-He had already been created Viscount Enniskillen in the Peerage of Ireland in 1776 and had inherited the title Baron Mount Florence, of Florence Court in the County of Fermanagh, which had been created in the Peerage of Ireland in 1760 for his father John Cole, who had earlier represented Enniskillen in the Irish House of Commons.
+He had already been created Viscount Enniskillen in the Peerage of Ireland in 1776 and had inherited the title Baron Mountflorence, of Florence Court in the County of Fermanagh, which had been created in the Peerage of Ireland in 1760 for his father John Cole, who had earlier represented Enniskillen in the Irish House of Commons.
 The family are descended from the Ulster planter, Sir William Cole.

-Lord Enniskillen was succeeded by his son, the second Earl.
-He represented Fermanagh in the British House of Commons, served as Lord Lieutenant of County Fermanagh and sat as an Irish Representative Peer in the House of Lords at Westminster from 1804-40.
-In 1815 he was created Baron Grinstead, of Grinstead in the County of Wiltshire, in the Peerage of the United Kingdom, which gave him and the later Earls an automatic seat in the House of Lords.
+Lord Enniskillen was succeeded by his son, the second earl.
+He represented Fermanagh in the British House of Commons, served as Lord Lieutenant of County Fermanagh and sat as an Irish representative peer in the House of Lords at Westminster between 1804–40.
+In 1815 he was created Baron Grinstead, of Grinstead in the County of Wiltshire, in the Peerage of the United Kingdom, which gave him and the later earls an automatic seat in the House of Lords.

-His son, the third Earl, was a palaeontologist and also sat as Conservative Member of Parliament for Fermanagh.
-He was succeeded by his son, the fourth Earl, who represented Enniskillen in Parliament as a Conservative.
-His son, the fifth Earl, was Lord Lieutenant of Fermanagh.
+His son, the third earl, was a palaeontologist and also sat as Conservative Member of Parliament for Fermanagh.
+He was succeeded by his son, the fourth earl, who represented Enniskillen in Parliament as a Conservative.
+His son, the fifth earl, was Lord Lieutenant of Fermanagh.

 The title since 1963

+6th Earl

-The 5th Earl was succeeded by his nephew, Captain David Lowry Cole, M.B.E., M.L.C., who became the 6th Earl.
-He was the son of The Hon.
-Galbraith Lowry Egerton Cole, third son of the 4th Earl.
+The 5th Earl was succeeded by his nephew, Captain David Lowry Cole, M.B.E., M.L.C., who became the 6th Earl; he was the son of The Hon.
+Galbraith Lowry Egerton Cole, third son of the 4th Earl, and his wife Lady Eleanor Cole.

 David was also a nephew of The Hon.
 Berkeley Cole and a nephew-in-law to The 3rd Baron Delamere, as well as being a first-cousin of The 4th Baron Delamere.
 The Cholmondeley family, Barons Delamere, owned (and, in 2012, still own) the vast Soysambu Ranch in Kenya.
 David Enniskillen (as he was usually known to his family and friends) had been born and raised in the Colony of Kenya.

 He attended Eton and Trinity College, Cambridge, and then served with the Irish Guards during the Second World War, rising to the British Army rank of Captain.
 Following the war, the young Capt.
 D.L.
 Cole returned to Kenya, serving as a Provisional Commandant in the Kenya Police Reserve (the K.P.R.), 1953–55.
 He was appointed a M.B.E. for his services to the British Crown during the Mau Mau Uprising.